voucherifyio/voucherify-showcase-store/README.md

 - `REACT_APP_FRONTEND_APP_ID`="Your 'Client-side Keys' Application ID"
 - `REACT_APP_FRONTEND_KEY`="Your 'Client-side Keys' Secret KEY"

-The fastest way to install the demo store is use 'Deploy to Heroku' button and providing requried enviroment variables.
+The fastest way to install the demo store is to use the 'Deploy to Heroku' button and providing required environment variables.

-After deployment, the script runs post-install where it populates your Voucherify account with custom products, validation rules, campaigns, and vouchers.
+After deployment, the script runs post-install, where it populates your Voucherify account with custom products, validation rules, campaigns, and vouchers.

-If you want to use integrated Referral Campaign, you need to create Reward Tiers.
+If you want to use an integrated Referral Campaign, you need to create Reward Tiers.
 Learn more at [Enabling Referral Campaign](#enabling-referral-campaign)

 ## Local installation

-In the project folder run, `npm install` to set up the Application.
-After that, the app runs postinstall script to create Campaigns, Products Validation Rules, and Validation Rules assignment.
+In the project folder run, `npm install` to set up the application.
+After that, the app runs a postinstall script to create Campaigns, Products Validation Rules, and Validation Rules assignment.

-After setting up run `npm start` to serve the entire application from port 3000
+After setting up, run `npm start` to serve the entire app from port 3000.

 ## Local development

-You now need to run two processes (i.e. 2 terminal tabs):
+You now need to run two processes (i.e., 2 terminal tabs):

 - `npm run dev-server` - this will start your server at localhost:3000 (it will restart automatically upon any changes in server.js)
 - `npm run dev` - this will start the react-scripts server at localhost:3001 (which is how you open up the app in the browser)